eps696/stylegan2/README.md

 This version of famous [StyleGAN2] is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
 At least, this is what I use daily myself.
 Tested on Tensorflow 1.14, requires `pyturbojpeg` for JPG support.
 For more explicit details refer to the original implementations.
+Note about [StyleGAN2-ada]: While its feature list sounded very promising, out-of-the-box tests with extremely small datasets (50~100 images) did not prove it; so meanwhile i stick to this repo with Diff Augmentation.

 ## Features
 * inference (image generation) in arbitrary resolution (may cause artifacts!)